-Where a brick reveal (no aperture trim) is being used, corner brick slips should be cut down so Mix the pointing mortar according to the that the return butts up to the window frame.
+Where a brick reveal (no aperture trim) is being used, corner brick slips should be cut down so that the return butts up to the window frame.
 The brick slip should overlap the window frame by 20mm.

 For walling above the aperture, a full reveal can only be achieved on a soldier course, using corner brick slips over the aperture, the same way as on the side.